garethparris/k3s-rpi/rpi-build.md

 I am using the following hardware:

-- 2x Raspberry PI Model 4B with 4GB RAM using a PoE hat
+- 2x Raspberry Pi Model 4B with 4GB RAM using a PoE hat
-- 2x Raspberry PI Model 4B with 8GB RAM using a PoE hat
+- 2x Raspberry Pi Model 4B with 8GB RAM using a PoE hat
-- 1x Raspberry PI Model 3B+ with 1GB RAM using a PoE hat
+- 1x Raspberry Pi Model 3B+ with 1GB RAM using a PoE hat
-- 1x Raspberry PI Model 3B with 1GB RAM using power adapter
+- 1x Raspberry Pi Model 3B with 1GB RAM using power adapter

-On the Raspberry PI 4B models I am using a 64GB SD card connected via a USB 3.0 SD Card reader instead of the built-in SD card slot for increased data transfer speed.
+On the Raspberry Pi 4B models I am using a 64GB SD card connected via a USB 3.0 SD Card reader instead of the built-in SD card slot for increased data transfer speed.

 ![Hardware Front View](./images/rack-front.png)

-In all Raspberry PI models I am using a 64GB SD card, either via an external USB3 card reader, or in the PIs SD card slot.
+In all Raspberry Pi models I am using a 64GB SD card, either via an external USB3 card reader, or in the SD card slot.

 Network connectivity is provided via a Ubiquity Unifi 16 port PoE switch.